d23dffb107/Final-Project-2/README.md

 5)	Music.
 Done
 PacMan:
 1)	Make the maze and allow pacman to move through it.
 Pacman controllable with same keys as paddles.
 Check walls, cannot go backwards (as in opposite of direction he faces, not toward your side, possibly).
 Done
 2)	Small orbs get collected and increase score.
+Done
 3)	Ghosts that spawn (randomly?) and follow a specific path?
 Not sure what their AI entails.
 Colliding with them decreases score and gives pacman to opponent.
 4)	Big orbs make ghosts blue and eat-able for a certain period of time.
 Eating them increases score.
 5)	Space invaders icons.
 Spawn space invaders.